santigarciacc/COVID19/README.md

 ![alt text][cran]

-## Scripts for describing and comparing between countries data from pandemic COVID19
+## Scripts for describing and comparing between countries data from pandemic COVID19.
+Data extracted from European Centre for Disease Prevention and Control repository

 Data for exploring and comparing between countries is obtained (and **daily automatically updated**) from [repository of ECDC](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) (repository of **European Centre for Disease Prevention and Control**).
 Note that data from [repository of ECDC] is daily updated but a day later